 IOTA Coin was founded in Germany in the year 2015 by David Sønstebø, Sergey Ivancheglo, Dominik Schiener, and Dr. Serguei Popov.
 IOTA foundation looks around the development and cryptocurrency market of IOTA coins.

 In the beginning, a market supply of 2,779,530,283,277,761 IOTA coins was issued.
-However, there is no mining in case of IOTA; no more IOTA coins can be generated.
-Few months after the launch, it converted its platform into an open distributed system where more iota coins can be processed.
+However, there is no mining in the case of IOTA; no more IOTA coins can be generated.
+A few months after the launch, it converted its platform into an open distributed system where more iota coins can be processed.

 The process differs from bitcoin mining and there are no transaction fees involved.
 For an IOTA coin user to make a transaction, he or she has to confirm two other random transactions.

 The above statement sounds technical but it simply means it is decentralized and as more and more transactions have been verified.
 This leads to a faster network as more people use IOTA.